vsergeev/minifortune/README.md

 Usage
 -----

-    Usage: minifortune <path to fortune file or folder>
+    Usage: ./minifortune [path to fortune file or directory] Version 1.4

-    minifortune version 1.2
+    If no fortune file or directory is specified, minifortune defaults to:
+        FORTUNE_DIR         environment variable
+        /usr/share/fortune  folder

 Example usage:

+    Display a random fortune from directory in FORTUNE_DIR environment variable, or /usr/share/fortune folder:
+    $ minifortune

-    Display a random fortune chosen from a random fortune file chosen from a fortune directory:
+    Display a random fortune from a directory containing fortunes:
     $ minifortune /usr/share/fortune/

-    Display a random fortune chosen from a specific fortune file:
+    Display a random fortune from a fortune file:
     $ minifortune /usr/share/fortune/linux

 How Fortune Files Work